Fri May 17 2019

-What is JSON Web Token and how does it help to keep secure NodeJS?
+What is JSON Web Token and How Does It Help to Keep Secure NodeJS?

-JSON Web Token (JWT) is a JSON-based open standard for creating access tokens that assert some number of claims.
+JSON Web Token (JWT) is a compact, self-contained JSON-based open standard for creating access tokens that assert some number of claims.
 JWT claims can be typically used to pass identity of authenticated users between an identity provider and a service provider, or any other type of claims as required by business processes.

 JWT relies on other JSON-based standards: JWS (JSON Web Signature) and JWE (JSON Web Encryption).